 ...
-No, it is I who am throwing up, sir, and if I see one scrap of food leave your mouth I will shove it back so far down your throat you'll be shitting it before you even know what you've swallowed again.
-(57-8)
+No, it is I who am throwing up, sir, and if I see one scrap of food leave your mouth I will shove it back so far down your throat you'll be shitting it before you even know what you've swallowed again. (°Y-A)

 Threatening to kick Khaled's testicle sack and make him sing an Arabic song assures not only Carl's cynicism in ignoring Khaled's replies and calls for help but also his continual humiliation of him by dehumanizing and violating his sexual organ.
-Carl's cynical reply "I'm the one who's throwing up" may imply that he is so traumatized by the world trauma induced by the attacks that he unconsciously traumatizing his victim now, a fact recalling M. Young's argument that "a person might also be traumatized by the violence he inflicts on others, and thus a soldier can be both the victim and the perpetrator of his traumatic violence" (34).
+Carl's cynical reply "I'm the one who's throwing up" may imply that he is so traumatized by the world trauma induced by the attacks that he is unconsciously traumatizing his victim now, a fact recalling M. Young's argument that "a person might also be traumatized by the violence he inflicts on others, and thus a soldier can be both the victim and the perpetrator of his traumatic violence" (٣٤).
 Moreover, Carl's "not make a public spectacle of myself" satirically backfires on him by thus making a public spectacle of himself by his continual dehumanization of Khaled.
-This is reminiscent of Bloom and Reichert's argument above that trauma survivors resort "self-mutilation, risk-taking behaviour, compulsive sexuality, involvement in violent activity" (119).
-Thus, if he is to be sympathized with for his own suffering as an
+This is reminiscent of Bloom and Reichert's argument above that trauma survivors resort to "selfmutilation, risk-taking behaviour, compulsive sexuality, involvement in violent activity" (۱۱۹).
+Thus, if he is to be sympathized with for his own suffering as an American, Carl is not to be excused for what exercises over Khaled.
+Also, if he humiliates and traumatizes Khaled on the plea that he does his "job to defend and protect" his country (oh), this means that "Khaled's trauma is the drama of every Muslim profiled in the US based on ethnicity & religion" (Gheorghiu o7).